anjalipn/spring-integration-web-socket-example/README.md

-# Traffic Light WebSocket Demo
+# Task Status Monitor

-A Spring Boot application that demonstrates real-time WebSocket communication by simulating a traffic light system.
-The application sends periodic traffic light signals (RED, AMBER, GREEN) to connected clients.
+A Spring Boot application that demonstrates real-time WebSocket communication by monitoring the status of multiple tasks.
+The application shows task status updates in real-time using a traffic light visualization system.

 ## Features

 - Real-time WebSocket communication using STOMP protocol
-- Visual traffic light display
+- Visual traffic light display for task status:
+  - 🔴 Red: Task Error
+  - 🟡 Yellow: Task Executing
+  - 🟢 Green: Task Success
+- Support for monitoring up to 5 different tasks
-- Automatic state transitions every 3 seconds
+- Automatic status updates every 3 seconds
 - Robust connection handling with automatic reconnection
-- Cross-origin support for web clients
+- Detailed status messages for each task state

 ## About WebSockets

 WebSockets provide a full-duplex, persistent connection between a client and server, allowing real-time bidirectional communication.
-Unlike traditional HTTP requests which are stateless and require a new connection for each request, WebSockets maintain a single connection that can be used to send messages in both directions.
-This makes them ideal for applications requiring real-time updates, such as chat applications, live notifications, or in this case, a traffic light simulation.
-The STOMP (Streaming Text Oriented Messaging Protocol) protocol used in this project provides a higher-level messaging protocol on top of WebSockets, making it easier to implement pub/sub messaging patterns.
+This makes them ideal for applications requiring real-time updates, such as task monitoring, chat applications, or live notifications.
+The STOMP (Simple Text Oriented Messaging Protocol) protocol used in this project provides a higher-level messaging protocol on top of WebSockets, making it easier to implement pub/sub messaging patterns.

 ## Prerequisites